cephasteom/ZMod/README.md

 `out(...channels: number[]): AudioSignal`

-When used as a function, out() returns the given outputs to be re-routed back into the audio graph.
+When used as a function, out() lets you use the given output(s) as a source.
 A 10ms delay is applied to prevent feedback.
 ```ts
 stack(
     sine(100).out(0), // mono sine routed to left channel